 Cut Protection

-If you haven’t already, check out our article on ANSI cut ratings for an explanation on cut protection levels.
+If you haven’t already, check out our article on ANSI cut ratings for an explanation of cut protection levels.
 When handling sheet metal, HVAC duct, roofing metals, or similar items, you need a glove that provides cut protection.
 Just how much depends on the job or the kind of work you do.

 Newer gloves combine materials like Kevlar and similar products into woven fabrics to provide cut protection alongside breathability.
 We also see those gloves getting the nitrile-coating treatment so they deliver even more protection and grip.